InviseLabs/RenProfile/README.md

 # RenProfile
+## Tool to Rename Profile Path in Windows Without Creating New User Account
+### Rename Windows Profile Path - Registry Find and Replace All

 A tool to rename the profile folder of your user account within Windows.
 Run from a separate administrator account.
 It recursively performs a `find and replace all` operation within the registry – a method I developed for this specific purpose – changing every instance of your old profile path to your new profile path. **Sounds dangerous, and it might be, but I've tested this successfully on Windows 11.**